barrettotte/IBMi-Book/docs/core/ibmi/acs.md

 <br>

 **ATTENTION!**
-The rest of this book assumes that you gained the trust of a wise IBMi developer and they set you up with a user profile and a user library.
+The rest of this book assumes that you gained the trust of a wise IBM i developer and they set you up with a user profile and a user library.